mandava/pagebrew/examples/minimal-demo/index.md

 ---
-name: Minimal Blog
 title: Welcome to My Blog
-description: This is my blog built with Pagebrew, a zero-config static site generator.
+description: This is my blog built with Pagebrew, a static site generator for your markdown files.
 ---

+This is a minimal demo of Pagebrew.

+This is a test.